With 38 years years of coaching experience at Sacramento State,

 Hughes rounds out his coaching resumé with various club appointments, including nearly 20 years with the Nor-Cal Gymnastics Camp in Santa Cruz, Calif.
 He has also worked for the River City Gymnastics Club in Sacramento as well as the Chico and El Dorado Hills Gymnastics Clubs.

 Hughes holds a master’s degree in physical education from Sacramento State.
-He and his wife, Darla, have two sons, 27-year-old Jonathan and 25-year old Jordan.
+He and his wife, Darla, have two sons, Jonathan and Jordan.